monolayer/monorepo/docs/guide/migration-system/intro.md

 #### Approach 2: develop tooling on top of your database migration tool

-Another approach would be to modify your deployment pipeline to either migrations to be performed only after the deployment.
+Another approach is to modify your deployment pipeline so that certain migrations are applied only after the deployment.
 However, this approach requires you to build and maintain custom tools.
 It's really tempting to understimate the effort needed to design and build that kind of tooling:
 - Does my database migration tool support running single migrations?
 - How do you identify migrations that must be executed after application deploy?
 - If migrations are split into pre-app-deployment and post-app-deployment phases, do you want to apply all pending migrations or flag specific ones?

 #### Approach 3: Minimize downtime impact

-A third approach is to schedule the application deployment during off-peak hours when disruptions are less impactful.
+A third approach is to schedule the release during off-peak hours when disruptions are less impactful.
 This minimizes the impact of downtime but may not fully eliminate it.

 ## The monolayer approach

 With `monolayer`, ypu can safely deploy without downtime the column drop.

-When you generate a migration to drop the column from the database, `monolayer` will automatically categorizes the migration as a **Contract** migration.
+When you generate a migration to drop the column from the database, `monolayer` will automatically categorize the migration as a **Contract** migration.

 At deploy time, you can granularly control which migrations are applied, allowing you to:
-- Apply the necessary migrations for the new application version (`expand`, `alter`, `data`)
+- Apply the necessary migrations for the new application version (`expand`, `alter`, `data`).
-- Skip the migration to drop the column to the a point in time when the column drop is no longer beign accessed. (`contract`)
+- Skip the migration to drop the column to the a point in time when the column is no longer being accessed. (`contract`).

 Your typical deployment pipeline will change to look like this: